At a Glance

 ii.
 Green Investments:

-- GGGI has successfully completed a pre-feasibility study on setting up a centralized RDF facility in Phnom Penh to demonstrate the viability of such plant.
+- GGGI has successfully completed a pre-feasibility study on setting up a centralized RDF facility in Phnom Penh to demonstrate the viability of such a plant.
 Legal assessment of procurement options and regulatory requirements was completed.
-GGGI received written support from Phnom Penh Governor and the Cambodia Cement Manufacturing Association for the project.
+GGGI received written support from Phnom Penh Capital Administration and the Cambodia Cement Manufacturing Association for the project.

 iii.
 Capacity Building and Knowledge Products